maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 Design Details
 --------------

 It's the little things that sometimes can make a big difference.
 Take for example quotes.
 We could always use regular quote characters: `&#147;` and `&#148;`, or the equivalent HTML entities: `&ldquo;` and `&rdquo;`, but That's a little bit too plain Jane for me.
-I have an idea on what I want, those giant quotes I see on some sites, but before I head down that path it's always a good idea to check on your inspirational resources to see if there's something new or maybe better suited for your design.
+I have an idea on what I want, those giant quotes I see on some sites, but before I head down that path, I'm going to first check my [inspiration resources][Appendix 5].
+Whenever designing it's a good idea to check your inspirational resources see how others might have implemented your idea, or possibly find something better suited for your projects content or use case.
 I did a quick search on [Pattern Tap][]:
 <br>
 <br>
 <br>
 ![][Quote examples]
 <br>
 <br>
-There some good ideas there, including my giant curly quotes.
+There are some good ideas there, including my giant curly quotes.
 I'm going to stick with that idea.

-The technique I use to accomplish my idea is pretty straightforward.
-I will add a curly quote icon fonts to my passage and style it so that it stands out.
-I include a few different types of quote characters in my font library to experiment with.
+The technique I use to accomplish giant curly quotes is pretty straightforward.
+I will add an icon font quote to my passage and style it so that it stands out.
+I included a few different types of quote characters in [my font library][Font Library] to experiment with.

+NOTE: Make sure you complete the Chapter 10 icon font [set up steps][Icon Fonts].

-To begin, first add the font icon span to the `%blockquote` you would like to include the quote character in:
+To begin, first add the following icon font `%span` to the `%blockquote` you would like to include the quote character in:

     %blockquote
       %span{"aria-hidden" => "true", "data-icon" => "&#x275d;".html_safe, :class => 'giant-quote'}
       A website should give its visitors immediate value, the moment they land on your...
     %p Chris Maxwell, founder of ViewThought

 Icon fonts are regular characters, and will behave like regular characters.
-I gave mine a class of `giant-quote`, then style the character through that class:
+I gave mine a class of `giant-quote`, and will style the character through that class:

     .giant-quote
       display: block